truefaith7 is interested in East Asian art, world history, and cats.

-During World War II, the Cape Hattteras lighthouse became an vital element to national defense when German submarines, or U-Boats, patrolled the waters off the Outer Banks and sank Allied merchant and navy ships, turning the area into a shooting gallery known as the "Torpedo Junction".
-During the War, Coast Guard lookouts used the lighthouse to watch for U-Boats which surfaced at night.
+During World War II, the Cape Hattteras lighthouse became a vital element of national defense when German submarines, or U-Boats, patrolled the waters off the Outer Banks and sank Allied merchant and navy ships, turning the area into a shooting gallery known as the "Torpedo Junction".
+During the War, Coast Guard lookouts used the lighthouse to watch for U-Boats that surfaced at night.

 2. Kołobrzeg (Kolberg) Lighthouse

 One of Poland's famous Baltic Coast lighthouses is the Kołobrzeg lighthouse, which is located in the city of Kołobrzeg.